|Year of offer||2018|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-This subject meets the PSB requirements for ‘Topic Group C’.
+This subject meets the Trans-Tasman IP Attorneys Board (TTIPAB) requirements for ‘Topic Group C’.

-Professor Sam Ricketson is an experienced intellectual property academic and former barrister who practised in the areas of trade marks and unfair competition.
+Professor Robert Burrell is an experienced intellectual property academic and a registered trade mark attorney with extensive experience of Australian trade marks law and practice.
 Lindy Golding is a former partner in a leading London law firm who specialised in intellectual property matters, including copyright and trade marks.

 Principal topics include: